matt-goldman/matt-goldman.github.io/_posts/2024-02-09-idiom-dependencies.md

 ```

 **This is the example I used in my workshop.** It's not perfect, and I definitely wouldn't use this in a production app (and I mention that in the workshop), but for the purpose of illustrating different idiom layouts, this is fine.

+**Note:** I still used David's approach to showing tabs on mobile and the flyout (left-hand navigation) on desktop and tablet.

 ## Alternative approach 1: Use PageResolver